FAFnineDEr1d3R/autosedia/README.md

 ```bash
 python ./autosedia.py
 ```
-If you are not familiar with Python, then open a terminal in the autosedia directory containing the setup_autosedia.sh and run_autosedia.sh scripts.
+If you are not familiar with Python, and your installed using the .dmg, then simply souble click on the run_autosedia.app, otherwise open a terminal in the autosedia directory containing the setup_autosedia.sh and run_autosedia.sh scripts.
 Then at the terminal window, type:
 ```bash
 chmod +x ./run_autosedia.sh
 ```